salilab/saliweb/doc/deploy.rst

 *************************

-To actually deploy the web service, it is necessary to package the Python classes that implement the backend and the Perl classes that implement the frontend, then use the build system to install these classes in the correct location, together with other resources such as images, style sheets or text files needed by the web interface.
+To actually deploy the web service, it is necessary to package the Python classes that implement the backend and frontend, then use the build system to install these classes in the correct location, together with other resources such as images, style sheets or text files needed by the web interface.

 Prerequisites
 =============